AdobeDocs/experience-manager-guides.en/help/_includes/component mapping.md

 ### Prerequisites

 - AEM SDK running and this project checked out.
-- Core Components installed on your AEM instance.
+- Core components installed on your AEM instance.
 - Maven available to build and deploy.

 ### High‑level design